kaifcodec/ytconverter/README.md

 python3 ytconverter.py
 ```

-⚠️ The standalone script is recommended for now.
-PyPI version is still in beta — report issues on GitHub.
 ---

-## Features
-- **Video Downloading**: Fetch videos directly from YouTube.
-- **Audio Downloading**: Downloads audio of any video with wide range of bitrate selection.
-- **Multiple video download**: Now you can download multiple videos using the tool, just paste the urls one by one
-- **Format Conversion**: Convert downloaded videos into different formats such as MP3, MP4, etc.
-- **Metadata Handling**: Extract and manage metadata associated with YouTube videos.

----

-## Contributing

-Contributions, issues, and feature requests are welcome!

-Please take a moment to read our [CONTRIBUTING.md](CONTRIBUTING.md) guide for details on how to help make **YTConverter™** better.

-Feel free to open a pull request or submit an issue.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any questions or feedback, open an issue or write an email on kaifcodec@gmail.com

-# If you found this tool helpful leave a star that will motivate me to maintain this project and add new features
 ---

-## Stars ⭐
+### If you found this tool helpful leave a star that will motivate me to maintain this project and add new features

 <a href="https://www.star-history.com/#kaifcodec/ytconverter&type=date&legend=top-left">
  <picture>